bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 }
 ```

+When using a `bucketConfig.json` for local development, make sure you add it to your `.gitignore` file.

 ## Flushing

 It is highly recommended that users of this SDK manually call `client.flush()` method on process shutdown.
 The SDK employs